matthijsgroen/fp-experiments/posts/eslint.md

 Before I got the proper error message.

-The other pitfall is if you want the user to allow specifying options for your rule.
-You need to provide a JSON schema to allow valdiation for these options.
+The other pitfall is if you want the user to allow specifying options for your rule, you need to provide a JSON schema to allow valdiation for these options.
 But the problem is, you need to restart the tests before the provided JSON schema is reparsed.
 So if you run the tests using `yarn test --watch` you keep wondering why tests keep failing or keep passing, and not pick up the changes